DJShankyShoe/scythe/README.md

 ## Integration

-When you want the user fingerprints to be collected & logged, include the following code `require "../fingerprint.php";`.
-This can be placed on the home page, or when the user has performed a **successful**/**failed** login. **Do make sure that the current path is writable by web-service**
+When you want the user fingerprints to be collected & logged, include the following code `require "../fingerprint.php";` in your web files.
+This can be placed on the home page, or when the user has performed a **successful**/**failed** login. <br>
+If you want the fingerprint extraction to be before visiting a page, it's best to call another web file that executes the `fingerprint.php` before redirecting the user to the visited page.

-The fingerprint will be logged at `/var/log/fingerprint/log.txt` path.
-So create one if doesn't exist.
-Make sure it is given appropriate permissions for web-service to write into the log file
+The fingerprint will be logged at `/var/log/scythe/fingerprint.txt` path.
+So create directory if doesn't exist. **Do make sure that the log path is writable by web-service**

-`main.py` is responsible for extracting fingerprint logs and converting them into signatures.
-Signatures can be found on the following path `/opt/signatures`. **Do make sure to create an empty file `myhash.txt` before executing `main.py`**
+`yaraGen.py` is responsible for extracting fingerprint logs and converting them into signatures.
+Signatures can be found on the following path `/opt/signatures`. **Do make sure to create an empty file `myhash.txt` before executing `yaraGen.py`**

 ## Why create signatures from browser fingerprints